Boynton Beach Broken Bone Injury Lawyer

 Depending on the extent of your bone injury–and the length of time you need to recover–your potential damages include not just your medical bills, but also your lost income, loss of enjoyment of life, and overall pain and suffering.
 But keep in mind, every accident and injury is unique.
 That is why you need to work with a Boynton Beach broken bone lawyer who will provide you with personal attention and zealously represent your interests in court.

-So if you have suffered a broken bone or any other serious injury in an accident, call the Leifer Law Firm at 561-660-9421 today to schedule a free, no-obligation consultation with a member of our team.
+So if you have suffered a broken bone or any other serious injury in an accident, call Leifer & Ramirez at 561-660-9421 today to schedule a free, no-obligation consultation with a member of our team.